Vegan Blueberry Cheesecake

 - 1/2 cup oats (quick oats or rolled oats)

 - pinch of salt

-- Line an 8×8 inch baking pan with parchment paper.
+- Line an 8×8 inch square baking pan or a 9-inch round baking pan with parchment paper.
 Set aside

 - Press the mixture evenly into the bottom of the pan and place in the fridge while you prepare the cheesecake layer.

 - Blend the cashews, coconut milk, coconut oil, maple syrup, lemon juice, lemon zest and vanilla extract together in a high-speed blender or food processor until smooth and creamy.
 (I blend for 60 seconds in a Vitamix)